DeveloperTales/blazor-api-copilot-example/TURORIAL.md

 ### Objective
 Use GitHub Copilot Agent mode to identify and fix a bug in the habit deletion workflow.

-> 💡 **Fresh Start Tip**: If you've made changes and want to start this exercise with a clean codebase, consider switching to the `added-instructions` branch as described in the [Fresh Start Option](#-fresh-start-option) section above.

 ### The Problem